rv-tools/nfer/README.md

                  DOWNLINK
 ```

-The intervals can be formalized with the following nfer specification:
+The intervals can be formalized with the following nfer specification, say stored in a file `spec.nfer`:

 ```
 BOOT :- BOOT_S before BOOT_E